-AI on the Front Line: Discussing Field Service Troubleshooting with AI at Translogic
+AI on the Front Line: Troubleshooting Field Service with AI at TransLogic

 Q: Can you provide an overview of your role?

-A: Yes, I’m a Field Service Supervisor at Translogic.
+Kevin Williams: Yes, I'm a Field Service Supervisor at TransLogic.
 We maintain, install, and service pneumatic tube systems in hospitals and other healthcare settings.
-It’s an interesting role because it’s not really a 9-to-5 job.
-It’s more about when the system needs work or is available.
+It's an interesting role because it's not really a 9-to-5 job.
+It's more about when the system needs work or is available.

 Q: What’s the most satisfying part of the work you do?

-A: The most satisfying part is knowing we play a small role in ensuring people get the care they need.
-We’re in the background, but we get that satisfaction of fixing something critical.
-There’s nobody else in the entire area that could handle it, but we show up no matter the time—day or night—and get it done.
+Kevin Williams: The most satisfying part is knowing we play a small role in ensuring people get the care they need.
+We're in the background, but we get that satisfaction of fixing something critical.
+There's nobody else in the entire area that could handle it, but we show up no matter the time, day or night, and get it done.

 Hospitals are incredibly grateful, and it’s rewarding to know that medications or blood samples are delivered faster because of what we do.
 It feels like we’re making a difference.